 I hate to admit that my dating life has never been perfect.
-I’ve lead people on & wasted their time knowing that I didn’t want them to be my husband or the father of my children.
+I’ve led people on & wasted their time knowing that I didn’t want them to be my husband or the father of my children.
 I’ve chased after people who made it abundantly clear that they weren’t the right man for me.
 I emotionally cheated on my boyfriend of two years with my TA in college.
 And my worst mistake of all was not telling the man I fell hardest for how much I truly loved him out of fear of another rejection, only to have my heart broken in the end anyway.

 The episode of “Hang the DJ” teaches us that being in complete control of the outcome of our dating life isn’t any better or less risky than conventional dating.
 Imagine meeting someone who you feel is your perfect match, only to be told that you’re restricted to a mere 12 hours together.
-You’re then forced to go your separate ways, to have a bunch of meaningless one night stands or end up stuck in a loveless relationship with someone else that you hate for an entire year.
+You’re then forced to go your separate ways, to have a bunch of meaningless one-night stands, or end up stuck in a loveless relationship with someone else that you hate for an entire year.

 Yes, the world is full of endless options.
 But at the end of the day, don’t you know when you’ve already exhausted your options?
 We need to listen to our hearts.
 We need to speak our truth & do what we believe will be the best for ourselves, while also taking into consideration the hearts of others.
 No one deserves to have their heartbroken, especially if we have the ability to be honest & prevent it.
 Forgive yourself for your past mistakes, & forgive others for theirs.
 Only then will you learn how to love with authenticity.